openstack/cinder-specs/specs/liberty/replication_v2.rst

 3. API Calls - provide some general API calls for things like enable, disable etc

-It would also be preferrable to simplify the state management a bit if we can.
+It would also be preferable to simplify the state management a bit if we can.

 Problem description